pingcap/docs-cn/v2.1/architecture.md

 ## TiSpark

 TiSpark deals with the complex OLAP requirements.
 TiSpark makes Spark SQL directly run on the storage layer of the TiDB cluster, combines the advantages of the distributed TiKV cluster, and integrates into the big data ecosystem.
-With TiSpark, TiDB can support both OLTP and OLAP scenarios in one cluster, so the users never need to worry about data synchronization.
+With TiSpark, TiDB can support both OLTP and OLAP scenarios in one cluster, so the users never need to worry about data replication.